SmartAngus/react-mxgraph-demo/README.md

 # React MXGraph Demo
-> MXGraph integrated in React application with Material UI
+> MXGraph in React application with Material UI

 ## Table of contents
 * [Introduction](#introduction)